Sanvesh/lampiris-java-exercise/README.md

 * Upon successful authentication it will return JSON web token in a response header as ``` access-token ```.
 * Other endpoints will require this access token in request header provided as ``` Authorization = Bearer {{access-token}} ```, else the request will rejected with ```403 - Forbidden```
 * Supports both XML and JSON response; simply use desired Accept header in your request.
-* You can export all the book collection upon requesting a endpoint on any browser
+* You can export all the books collection as excel report upon requesting a endpoint with any browser
 ```
 http://localhost:8080/api/librarymanagement/book/export
 ```